 particularly with a

-I originally hoped that it would just be a slight modification on the Tactical Combat Series from Multiman Publishing, but I quickly realised that the scale, time and unit granularity, and command system were completely different.
+I originally hoped that the Rifle and Spade system would just be a slight modification on the Tactical Combat Series from Multiman Publishing, but I quickly realised that the scale, time and unit granularity, and command system needed to be completely different.
 So now all that the two systems have in common is that they are grand tactical.

-Units are battalions and companies, because at that stage of the First World War neither side manoeuvred independently as platoons.
-Artillery was all direct fire, so we do not need indirect fire rules.
-Nor did mortars or tanks exist, so the fire rules can be much simpler than for a World War 2 tactical game.
+Units are battalions and companies, because at that stage of the First World War neither side maneuvered independently as platoons.
+Artillery was all direct fire, so there is no need indirect fire rules.
+Tanks and mortars also did not exist, so the fire rules can be much simpler than for a World War 2 tactical game.
 Therefore I am able to put much more complexity into the command rules.
 The difficulty of executing an order can be influenced by many factors, and I also have rules for getting lost (particularly at night) and therefore failing your orders, plus special rules for the covering force at The Landing.

 In the early 1990's I played a lot of the La Bataille series of Napoleonic war games published by Clash of Arms.
 We found the tactical complexity to be fascinating, but were frustrated by the ambiguity of the third edition rules.
 We were particularly confused by the cavalry charge rules, so one Saturday I decided to sit down and write up our house rules as a coherent body.
 Unfortunately it was not possible to describe cavalry charge without reference to fire, or formation, or units, so the small project grew into a complete rewrite of the rules.
 We were also playing the Civil War Brigade Series from Multiman Publishing at the time, and I became convinced that a game (i.e. a model of reality) that portrayed French superiority in terms of being able to shoot straighter and march faster was not very accurate.
 Napoleon's victories were usually achieved by being able to order his armies faster, i.e. to turn within their decision cycle.
 Austerlitz is a classic example.
 So we (myself and Ed Bryan) grafted a derivative of the CWB orders rules onto my rewrite.
 Eventually it was published in Operations.
 I offered my rule set to Clash of Arms for free, but they did not take me up on the offer.
 They produced their fourth edition rules soon after which I believe includes its own command rules.
 However, Clash of Arms did grant me permission to publish these rules.